-Treasury, under the oversight of the CFO, is responsible as first line of defence for managing interest rate risk within the prevailing interest rate risk strategy as set by the ALCO, and subject to internal limits.
+Treasury, under the oversight of the CFO, is responsible as 1st LOD for managing interest rate risk within the prevailing interest rate risk strategy as set by the ALCO, and subject to internal limits.
 In order to manage its interest rate risk, the Bank may establish trading lines with counterparties that enable it to execute derivatives transactions approved for this purpose.

-The Risk Management Function owns the IRRBB policy and control the policy is respected as second line of defence.
+The Risk Management Function owns the IRRBB policy and control the policy is respected as 2nd LOD.
 The Risk Management Function is responsible for the model update, calibration and back testing.
 In addition, it must assure that IRRBB models have been reviewed and validated in line with the Model Governance Policy.

 The Risk Management Function ensures that any updates in the IRRBB framework are promptly reflected in the Bank's IRRBB policy, metrics and regular reporting.
-The Bank has in place risk appetite limits and risk indicators to monitor IRRBB.
-The CRO recommends the Risk Appetite limits in line with the Board of Directors' risk appetite and escalates any potential limit breaches in line with the internal escalation process.
+The Bank has in place RALs and risk indicators to monitor IRRBB.
+The CRO recommends the RALs in line with the Board of Directors' risk appetite and escalates any potential limit breaches in line with the internal escalation process.

-The Internal Audit function, as third line of defence, is responsible for periodic and thematic reviews of this policy in order to assess, review effectiveness and adherence to this policy.
+The IAF, as 3rd LOD, is responsible for periodic reviews in order to assess and review design, effectiveness and adherence to this policy.